Work on WIS 128 in Pierce and St. Croix Counties begins

 The project is scheduled for completion in July 2017.

-For more information regarding traffic impacts, transportation news and improvement project updates in Wisconsin's northwest region, visit http://projects.511wi.gov/region/northwest/.
+For more information regarding traffic impacts, transportation news and improvement project updates in Wisconsin's northwest region, follow on Twitter" target="_blank">projects.511wi.gov/region/northwest/.